-There are 9 different options for learning activities so it’s easy to help keep things fresh by changing out the pages throughout the school year!
+There are 9 different options for learning activities, so it’s easy to help keep things fresh by changing the pages throughout the school year!
 The pages are all in black and white to save your printer ink, and no custom fonts are needed.

 Sounds great, but how do I use these?